cucumber/docs/content/docs/cucumber/api.md

 {{% text "ruby" %}}
 This hook will run _only once_: after support has been loaded, and before any features are loaded.

 You can use this hook to extend Cucumber.
-For example you could affect how features are loaded, or register custom formatters programmatically.
+For example, you could affect how features are loaded, or register custom formatters programmatically.

 [cucumber-wire](https://github.com/cucumber/cucumber-ruby-wire) is a good example of how to use InstallPlugin and what a Cucumber plugin can do.